 Physical Education

-Physical Education classes are offered to all students.
-MSM has large soccer fields, an outdoor Sports Court with basketball nets, and an indoor physical education space in the Multi-Purpose room.
-Primary children work on large motor skills, balance and coordination, and very basic ball handling and sports skills.
+MSM has a large soccer field, an outdoor Sports Court with basketball nets, and an indoor physical education space in the Multi-Purpose room.
+Toddler and Primary students work on large motor skills, balance and coordination, and very basic ball handling and sports skills.
 Older children receive instruction on a variety of sports, and many other skills are explored through various tumbling and sports equipment.
 Students also learn yoga, stretching, calisthenics, and nutrition.
-The annual FIELD DAY for children aged 5-12 years is held in May.
+The annual Field Day for grades K-6 is held in May.

 Primary

-Primary school students attend Physical Education classes once a week for 30 minutes.
-During this time we focus on developing and enhancing basic gross motor skills and manipulative skills such as running, jumping, hopping, landing, throwing, catching, bouncing, and kicking.
+Primary students aged 3-5 enjoy Physical Education classes once a week for 30 minutes.
+During this time, we focus on developing and enhancing basic gross motor skills and manipulative skills such as running, jumping, hopping, landing, throwing, catching, bouncing, and kicking.
 Developing fundamental movement patterns is the primary focus at this age as well as beginning development of balancing and body control.
-Students will begin to learn key movement concepts that help them perform in a variety of games and activities.
+Students will begin to learn key movement concepts that help them participate in a variety of games and activities.
 They will be introduced to basic concepts of how their bodies react to vigorous physical activity such as increased heart rate and breathing.
 Children will be encouraged to develop a positive attitude for leading a healthy, active lifestyle, and will be introduced to the food groups.
 Rhythm will be practiced through the use of rhythm sticks and integration with the music curriculum.
+Kindergarten students have PE for 40 minutes once a week, and are in a separate group from their Primary classmates, so that they may develop physical skills appropriate for their age.

 Lower Elementary